Rackhamn/iot_arch_project1/README.md

 _One with the active RFID tags that we try to read once every N seconds.
 Need to find a working antenna though + think about power consumtion._

 ## Details
 Plans and details to follow :smiley:
+If you are pushing your own code for personal or testing purposes, put that code in the folder `"RnD/$git-username/..."`
+Once we are in the real building stage, put your code & tests into `"src/..."` and `"src/unit_test/..."`
+  > TODO: Add Continuous Integration with github workflows & cmake for the PRs

 ## Resources
 [Link Example](http://google.com)